Areas of Expertise

 Vinke completed her doctoral dissertation (summa cum laude) at Humboldt-Universität zu Berlin on the subject of climate change and migration; her studies were funded by the Studienstiftung des deutschen Volkes.
 For her dissertation, she received the “Potsdamer Nachwuchswissenschaftler-Preis,” a prize for young scientists, from the city of Potsdam.

 Vinke has been a member of the advisory board of Germany’s Federal Academy for Security Policy (BAKS) since 2022.
 She is also a member of the board of trustees of the German Climate Foundation (Deutsche KlimaStiftung) and of the World Vision Deutschland e.V.
-In addition, Vinke is a member of the German section of “Aktion gegen den Hunger” (Action Against Hunger), and the Development Service and Humanitarian Aid Committee of “Brot für die Welt” (bread for the world).
+In addition, Vinke is a member of the German section of “Aktion gegen den Hunger” (Action Against Hunger) and the Development Service and Humanitarian Aid Committee of “Brot für die Welt” (bread for the world) as well as an elected member of the German Committee for UNICEF e.V.

 See list of publications